Read transcripts of debates in both Houses

 International Development Committee

-Report in preparation for part 1 - the Rohingya crisis.
+Report published for part 1 - the Rohingya crisis.

-Accepting written submissions for part 2 - DFID's work on Bangladesh and Burma - the deadline is Wednesday 20 December.
+Part 2 - DFID's work on Bangladesh and Burma

 Bangladesh and Burma as neighbouring countries face many similar development challenges.
 DFID has large aid programmes in both countries.
 The recent Rohingya crisis has brought the world’s attention to their mutual border.
 DFID’s 2017/18 Bangladesh bilateral country programme budget is £159 million.
 In Burma, DFID’s budget is £94 million for 2017/18.